ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ### Create cluster and other resources

 In this section we will use Terraform to automate the creation of infrastructure resources.
-For more details how it is done please refer to the terraform config in the `terraform/` folder.
+For more details how it is done, please refer to the terraform config in the `terraform/` folder.
 By default, the configuration provisions an Autopilot GKE cluster, but it can be changed to standard by setting `autopilot_cluster = false`.

 It creates the following resources.
 For more information such as resource names and other details, please refer to the [Terraform config](https://github.com/ai-on-gke/tutorials-and-examples/tree/main/flowise/terraform):

 * Service Accounts:
   1. Cluster IAM Service Account (derives name from a cluster name, e.g. `tf-gke-<cluster name>`) – manages permissions for the GKE cluster.
   2. Application’s IAM Service Account (default name `flowise-tf` and can be changed in the terraform config) – manages permissions for the deployed application to access:
-     * LLM models data that is stored in a Cloud Storage bucket.
+     * LLM models that is stored in a Cloud Storage bucket.

 * Cloud Storage Bucket to store data such as LLM model.
 * [Artifact registry](https://cloud.google.com/artifact-registry/docs/overview) – stores container images for the application.
-* [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store Flowise data.
+* [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store Flowise data such as flows and chat conversations.
 To verify that the data is persisted, you can verify it, for example, in the [CloudSQL Studio](https://cloud.google.com/sql/docs/mysql/manage-data-using-studio) after the tutorial is completed.

 1. Go the the terraform directory: